bshoshany/thread-pool/README.md

     * `std::size_t get_tasks_total()`: Get the total number of unfinished tasks: either still waiting in the queue, or running in a thread.
 Note that `get_tasks_total() == get_tasks_queued() + get_tasks_running()`.
     * `std::size_t get_thread_count()`: Get the number of threads in the pool.
     * `std::vector<std::thread::id> get_thread_ids()`: Get a vector containing the unique identifiers for each of the pool's threads, as obtained by `std::thread::get_id()` (or `std::jthread::get_id()` in C&plus;&plus;20 and later).
-* Task submission without futures (`T1`, `T2`, and `F` are template parameters):
+* Task submission without futures (`T1`, `T2`, `F`, `C`, and `I` are template parameters):
     * `void detach_task(F&& task)`: Submit a function with no arguments and no return value into the task queue.
 To submit a function with arguments, enclose it in a lambda expression.
     * `void detach_blocks(T1 first_index, T2 index_after_last, F&& block, std::size_t num_blocks = 0)`: Parallelize a loop by automatically splitting it into blocks.
-The block function takes two arguments, the start and end of the block, so that it is only called once per block, but it is up to the user make sure the block function correctly deals with all the indices in each block.
+The block function takes two arguments, the start and end of the block, so that it is only called once per block, but it is up to the user to make sure the block function correctly deals with all the indices in each block.
     * `void detach_loop(T1 first_index, T2 index_after_last, F&& loop, std::size_t num_blocks = 0)`: Parallelize a loop by automatically splitting it into blocks.
 The loop function takes one argument, the loop index, so that it is called many times per block.
-    * `void detach_sequence(1T first_index, T2 index_after_last, F&& sequence)`: Submit a sequence of tasks enumerated by indices to the queue.
+    * `void detach_sequence(T1 first_index, T2 index_after_last, F&& sequence)`: Submit a sequence of tasks enumerated by indices to the queue.
 The sequence function takes one argument, the task index, and will be called once per index.
+    * `void detach_bulk(C& container)`: Submit a container of functions with no arguments and no return values to the queue.
+    * `void detach_bulk(I first, I last)`: Submit an iterator range containing functions with no arguments and no return values to the queue.
-* Task submission with futures (`T1`, `T2`, `F`, and `R` are template parameters):
+* Task submission with futures (`T1`, `T2`, `F`, `R`, `C`, and `I` are template parameters):
     * `std::future<R> submit_task(F&& task)`: Submit a function with no arguments into the task queue.
 To submit a function with arguments, enclose it in a lambda expression.
     * `BS::multi_future<R> submit_blocks(T1 first_index, T2 index_after_last, F&& block, std::size_t num_blocks = 0)`: Parallelize a loop by automatically splitting it into blocks.
-The block function takes two arguments, the start and end of the block, so that it is only called once per block, but it is up to the user make sure the block function correctly deals with all the indices in each block.
-Returns a `BS::multi_future` that contains the futures for all of the blocks.
+The block function takes two arguments, the start and end of the block, so that it is only called once per block, but it is up to the user to make sure the block function correctly deals with all the indices in each block.
+Returns a `BS::multi_future` that contains the futures for all the blocks.
     * `BS::multi_future<void> submit_loop(T1 first_index, T2 index_after_last, F&& loop, std::size_t num_blocks = 0)`: Parallelize a loop by automatically splitting it into blocks.
 The loop function takes one argument, the loop index, so that it is called many times per block.
 It must have no return value.
-Returns a `BS::multi_future` that contains the futures for all of the blocks.
+Returns a `BS::multi_future` that contains the futures for all the blocks.
     * `BS::multi_future<R> submit_sequence(T1 first_index, T2 index_after_last, F&& sequence)`: Submit a sequence of tasks enumerated by indices to the queue.
 The sequence function takes one argument, the task index, and will be called once per index.
+Returns a `BS::multi_future` that contains the futures for all the tasks.
+    * `BS::multi_future<R> submit_bulk(C& container)`: Submit a container of functions with no arguments to the queue.
+Returns a `BS::multi_future` that contains the futures for all the tasks.
-Returns a `BS::multi_future` that contains the futures for all of the tasks.
+    * `BS::multi_future<R> submit_bulk(I first, I last)`: Submit an iterator range containing functions with no arguments to the queue.
+Returns a `BS::multi_future` that contains the futures for all the tasks.
 * Task management:
     * `void purge()`: Purge all the tasks waiting in the queue.
 Please note that there is no way to restore the purged tasks.
 * Waiting for tasks (`R`, `P`, `C`, and `D` are template parameters):